Esri/hub.js/demos/ember-app/README.md

 1. Run `npm start`
 1. Load `http://localhost:4200/` in a web browser.

+## Developing

+This demo can be used to verify that the Hub.js code that you are developing works in Ember.
+To run this demo in development mode, from the root of the monorepo, run:

+`npm run dev:ember`

+That will start watching code in the Hub.js packages that this demo depends on and then start the ember server.

+### Adding Hub.js Dependencies

+To add Hub.js packages, you must:
+- stop the server (if needed)
+- add the package to this package's dependencies
+- add the package to the `alias` and `watchDependencies` lists under the `autoImport` configuration in `ember-cli-build.js`
+- update the `dev:ember` script in the `package.json` at the monorepo root to `run dev` in that package

 Below is the standard Ember-CLI generated README:

 ## Prerequisites